tcotav/python-sls-example/README.md

     def run():

 That's it.
-Let's take a look at the rest of the file.
+Let's take a look at the rest of our example file.

     import os

-Right there -- use any of the python libs on your machine.
+You can use any of the python libs on your machine.
 Go crazy -- use all the libraries (no, don't...).

     def gen_symlink_struct(filename, basepath, targetdir):

 It's python -- you can use helper functions.
+You can call out and pull stuff from a database.
+You can sleep for 20 seconds as a very unfunny joke.

-You can also apply states iteratively using a for loop that iterates over a list of files it pulls up from the os:
+You can also apply states iteratively using a for loop that iterates over a list of files it pulls up from the os which we do with this bit of code:

     for f in [f for f in os.listdir(installdir)]: retdict["%s_symlink" % f] = gen_symlink_struct(f, installdir, "/usr/bin")